Lysol maker: Please don’t drink our cleaning products

 "And then I see the disinfectant where it knocks it out in one minute.
 Is there a way we can do something like that by injection inside or almost a cleaning ... it would be interesting to check that," Trump said.
 "It sounds interesting to me," he added.

-CNN's Chief Medical Correspondent, Dr. Sanjay Gupta was quick to point out that this is simply wrong.

-"He also said it needs to be studied.
-Actually, it doesn't.
-I mean we know the answer to this one," he said on CNN's Anderson Cooper 360 on Thursday.
-"I think everybody would know that that would be dangerous and counter-productive."

 Ingesting or injecting disinfectants is dangerous, according to a medical expert employed by the Trump administration.
-Food and Drug Administration chief Dr. Stephen Hahn told CNN's Anderson Cooper, "I certainly wouldn't recommend the internal ingestion of a disinfectant."
+Food and Drug Administration chief Dr. Stephen Hahn said, “I certainly wouldn’t recommend the internal ingestion of a disinfectant.”

 The US Food and Drug Administration regularly warns the public against drinking bleach, or even inhaling fumes from bleach.
 It's also irritating to skin.